andygrunwald/go-jira/README.md

 #### Authenticate with session cookie [DEPRECATED]

-JIRA [deprecated this authentication method.](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth/)  It's not longer available for use.
+Jira [deprecated this authentication method.](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth/)  It's not longer available for use.

 #### Authenticate with OAuth

-If you want to connect via OAuth to your JIRA Cloud instance checkout the [example of using OAuth authentication with JIRA in Go](https://gist.github.com/Lupus/edafe9a7c5c6b13407293d795442fe67) by [@Lupus](https://github.com/Lupus).
+If you want to connect via OAuth to your Jira Cloud instance checkout the [example of using OAuth authentication with Jira in Go](https://gist.github.com/Lupus/edafe9a7c5c6b13407293d795442fe67) by [@Lupus](https://github.com/Lupus).

 For more details have a look at the [issue #56](https://github.com/andygrunwald/go-jira/issues/56).